 Ms. Schultz has been a member of the Board since 2021.
 Ms. Schultz has over thirty years of experience in the software and technology sectors, including leadership of several multi-million dollar software businesses spanning the personal finance, small business accounting, SaaS, midmarket ERP, and GRC categories.
 Ms. Schultz served as the President and CEO of Galvanize from 2011 until it was sold in 2021.
 Starting in 2004 she held several executive positions at Sage including serving as VP and GM at Sage's Mid-Market ERP business group from 2007 until 2011.
 Ms. Schultz was a Senior Manager at KPMG from 1996 until 1999 and was a Senior Manager at Telus Communications from 1989 until 1996.
-Ms. Schultz holds a Bachelor of Commerce and an MBA from the University of Alberta.
+Ms. Schultz is currently a Director of Lumine Group Inc. Ms. Schultz holds a Bachelor of Commerce and an MBA from the University of Alberta.